uviclibraries/html-css/act-2.md

 - This type of link takes you to somewhere outside of your website, such as to another website or webpage on the Internet.
 - The process to create an external link is identical to an internal link, except that the external link requires a full URL, the whole `https://www` part.
 This type of full URL is known as an ["absolute" URL (↪)](https://www.w3schools.com/tags/att_link_href.asp).
-- In `about.html` file, choose some text to turn into a link.
+- In your `about.html` file, choose some text to turn into a link.
 - Wrap your selection of text in the following tags:

  `<a href="your web URL here">your link text here</a>`